-- 1. Low-level high-rise stair climb

-- 3. Ladders
+- 1. Low-level high-rise stair climb2.
+Forcible Entry - 3.
+Ladders

-- 5. Flaked Hose Drag
+- 4. Equipment Haul - 5.
+Flaked Hose Drag 6.
+Life Rescue

-- 2. Forcible Entry

-- 4. Equipment Haul

-- 6. Life Rescue

 Part 2 is a timed 6 station test designed to test the physical abilities of the candidate.
 The time designated for successful completion of Part 2 is under 8 minutes 35 Seconds.
+The mandatory 2 minute rest period between Part 2 and Part 3 of the OFAT will commence at the conclusion of the allocated 8 minutes 35 Seconds.
+Candidates who successfully complete the requirements of Part 2 in under 8 minutes 35 Seconds will be afforded the remaining time as additional rest.